HlustikP/Imagy/README.md

 ## Features
 ### Supported Image Formats:
-- In all directions: BMP, PNG, JPEG, WEBP, TIFF
+- Conversion in all directions: BMP, PNG, JPEG, WEBP, TIFF
-- In one direction only: GIF -> animated WEBP
+- Conversion in one direction only: GIF -> animated WEBP
 ### Image Manipulation:
 - Resizing (unanimated images only)
 - Flipping (unanimated images only)